FC Baník Ostrava: From 1937 to 1952

-The First League in Czechoslovakia was dominated by Prague teams at that time, which were advanced in all aspects.
+The Czechoslovak First League was dominated by Prague teams at that time, which were advanced in all aspects.
 Promotion to the First League was, therefore, a big success for SK Slezská Ostrava.
-In 15 years the team advanced from the obscure minnows to the highest level of football in the country.
+In 15 years the team advanced from being obscure minnows to the highest level of football in the country.
 The first league match at Stará střelnice was played on 22 August 1937 against 1. ČsŠK Bratislava.
 In the second match, the newcomer team faced famous Sparta Prague in Prague.
 Though Sparta's roster was full of national team players, Baník won 3–2 and caused an immediate sensation.
 SK Slezská Ostrava survived three seasons in the First League before being relegated in 1940.

-SK Slezská Ostrava played in the Division until 1943, when it was again promoted to the First League.
+SK Slezská Ostrava played at a lower level until 1943, when they were again promoted to the First League.
 Promotion to the highest league sparked even stronger interest for football in local people.
-Later, famed opera singer Rudolf Asmus even sang the new anthem for the club.
+Later, famed opera singer Rudolf Asmus even sang a new anthem for the club.
 In the 1943–44 season the home attendances of SK Slezská Ostrava reached the highest level so far.
 The match against Slavia Prague was attended by 33,000 people.

 From 1952 to 1967

 In 1952 the club adopted the name DSO Baník Ostrava.
 Since then the name went only through slight changes.
-In the 1954 season, Baník achieved its biggest league success so far, finishing second in the league after Sparta.
+In the 1954 season, Baník achieved their biggest league success so far, finishing second in the league behind Sparta.
 In 1959 Baník played for the last time at the old Stará střelnice stadium.
 Stará střelnice did not meet the requirements set by the football association.
 The pitch was not grassy, but covered with slag, which was also a reason to close down the stadium.
-The new Bazaly stadium was constructed in 1959 in Slezská Ostrava, and was opened on 19 April 1959.
+Bazaly stadium was constructed in 1959 in Slezská Ostrava, and was opened on 19 April that year.

-In the 1965–66 season Baník was weakened by the generation change.
-It ended 13th in the league table and was relegated to the Second League.
-A year later Baník was again promoted to the top division.
-Since then Baník has played exclusively in the top flight of football in the country.
+In the 1965–66 season Baník were weakened by the generation change.
+They finished 13th in the league table and were relegated to the Second League.
+After winning the Second League in 1966–67, Baník were promoted back to the top division.

 The Golden Era

-In 1972/73 and 1977/78 Baník won the Czechoslovak Cup.
-In the 1975-76 season, the club won the Czechoslovak league for the first time.
+In 1972–73 and 1977–78 Baník won the Czechoslovak Cup.
+In the 1975-76 season, the club won the Czechoslovak First League for the first time.

 The team's squad was stable in the Golden Era years.
-The best players like Lička and Vojáček were regularly playing for the national team.
-Others like Radimec, Rygel, Němec and Šreiner played also for the Olympic team.
-In the 1979–80 season Baník won its second Czechoslovakian title, finishing five points ahead of Zbrojovka Brno.
-In the 1980–81 season of the UEFA European Cup Baník reached the quarter-finals, where it was knocked out by Bayern Munich.
-In the same season, Baník also won the First League again.
+The best players like Verner Lička and Rostislav Vojáček were regularly playing for the national team.
+Others like Libor Radimec, Zdeněk Rygel, Petr Němec and Zdeněk Šreiner played for the Olympic team.
+In the 1979–80 season Baník won their second Czechoslovak title, finishing five points ahead of Zbrojovka Brno.
+In the 1980–81 season of the UEFA European Cup Baník reached the quarter-finals, where they were knocked out by Bayern Munich.
+In the same season's league, Baník won the First League for the third time.
 For the next two seasons, Baník finished second in the league table.
 After the 1982–83 season, coach Hadamczik resigned, thus symbolically ending the Golden Era of the club.